-Constructed in 1998, this facility offers 27,000 square feet of floor space in two stories.
-The Wellness Center contains showers and dressing rooms, a basketball court, and exercise rooms.
-The basketball court doubles as an assembly area featuring a portable stage and a seating capacity of 1100.
+Constructed in 1998 and enlarged in 2012, this facility offers over 27,000 square feet of floor space in two stories.
+The Wellness Center contains showers and dressing rooms, a basketball court, a racquetball court, and exercise rooms.
+The basketball court, which also serves as a volleyball court, doubles as an assembly area featuring a portable stage and a seating capacity of over 1000.